auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     prefixed seguids from Craig.

-    The parameters that the G3P calls a "seguid" are actually HMAC keys, and HMAC keys are in effect both prepended before and appended after an input message.
+    The parameters that the G3P calls a "seguid" are actually HMAC keys, and HMAC keys are in effect both prefixed before and suffixed after an input message.
 It is the seguid construct that allows messages to be passed via HMAC keys, even though HMAC keys can always be partially evaluated into NMAC keys, a.k.a. precomputed HMAC keys.
 Thus the name was chosen to hint